 Rain Moisture condensed from the atmosphere that falls visibly in separate drops.
 Image by Giuliamar on Pixabay Dew Tiny drops of water that form on cool surfaces at night, when atmospheric vapor condenses.
-Image by Valentin Riess on Pexels Fog a thick cloud of tiny water droplets suspended in the atmosphere at or near the Earth's surface that obscures or restricts visibility. image by David Boozer on Pexels
+Image: Sector of the sector Fog a thick cloud of tiny water droplets suspended in the atmosphere at or near the Earth's surface that obscures or restricts visibility. image by David Boozer on Pexels